 In his industry, an unbalanced share of the people sweating it out every day are undocumented workers.
 For a lot of landscapers, hiring and paying workers under-the-table is par for the course.
 For this business flipper, it would not be possible.
 Businesses worth selling have to be above reproach operationally and legally.
 His related concern was whether or not he was qualified to ascertain if someone producing paperwork to work in the United States either was who they claimed to be or if the documentation being presented was authentic.

 Being able to work with a 3rd party to work through the legality of employment was a big weight lifted as he had a PEO to help mitigate the risk of hiring workers who are not legally able to work for his company.
 Getting in trouble with the government for hiring improperly documented workers was not what he was looking to get himself into as he rehabilitated this business.
 His PEO took on the burden of successfully verifying employment and paying payroll taxes for him so he didn’t have to do it.
-This came as a big relief when his client decided to move his completion date up by a week to fit into their year
+This came as a big relief when his client decided to move his completion date up by a week to fit into their year-end sales event!

 In order to get good workers to stay in the landscaping business, paying them well is just one piece of the puzzle.
 What most landscaping companies struggle to do that this company was able to do well was offer good benefits through their PEO.
 He was hoping to offer just any benefits but the kind of benefits offerings he was able to provide was well beyond his expectations as a company that works with a PEO.